jonbnewman/mobx-store-provider/README.md

 ## Basic example

-The following shows a simple/basic example application using _mobx-store-provider_:
+The following shows an example application using _mobx-store-provider_.

 ### App component